upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y-draft-01.md

 "Now?
 Maybe not.
 Then, and soon after then?
 Yes.
 Desperately.
 Deeply.
 And expensively."

-A watch chimes.
+A watch chimes quietly.
 "Time for my melange".
 Retrieves a sachet from a thigh pocket.
 Chews.
 Swallows.
 "Ugh.
 Does not taste any nicer."

 "So, you Type Xs can't miss a serving, huh?"

 "Nope.
 Miss one, miss a day.
 Miss a day, miss a week.
-Insurance premiums go up.
+Insurance premiums shoot up.
 Can't go out on external work.
 Salary drops.
 Career stumbles.
 So, no. Can't miss a single serving."

 "So, they didn't cover White Nests in basic training?"

 "Nope, although, maybe, yeah.
 Just a mention of 'hold outs' in passing, but no details.
 Is this common?"

 "Hold Outs!
 Well, it's a term for it, I guess.
-Doesn't make the news, but is increasingly part of our working life these days, as the different types of Nest start failing together."
+Doesn't make the news, but is increasingly part of my and now your working life these days, as the different types of Nest start failing from common causes."

 "What we have here is a crate full of hold outs.
-We used to fret about people smuggling across land borders.
+We used to fret about 'people smuggling' across land borders.
 Now it is across time.
 Desperate, sad, wealthy people can't face becoming black, unreconstructed racists really.
 They put themselves at the mercy of time truckers, to sleep through to the return of the ozone layer.
 To no longer need to be dark skinned.
 To be safely white.
 They pay extra to have the temporary melanin gene therapy flushed out while they sleep, to arrive white.
 Pretend the whole nightmare never happened.

-The WAWAGs.
+The WAWAGs...
 Look at this one."

 A tattoo is partly visible on the chest: ..ke When White